 - to provide leading-edge research and consulting for high-performance organizations

-The Center for Financial Literacy and Education is hosting the first annual Banking Summit.
-The Summit will provide banking professionals in the state an opportunity to discuss the current trajectory of the West Virginia banking industry.
-The event will be focused around a panel discussion addressing current banking trends and key issues facing the industry.
-The discussion will be followed by a reception where professionals will have the opportunity to network with our top business students and Chambers College faculty members.
+The Center for Financial Literacy and Education hosted the first annual Banking Summit in 2019.
+The Summit provided banking professionals in the state an opportunity to discuss the current trajectory of the West Virginia banking industry.
+The event was focused around a panel discussion addressing current banking trends and key issues facing the industry.
+The discussion was followed by a reception where professionals had the opportunity to network with our top business students and Chambers College faculty members.
 This event will happen annually in the fall.

 The Center for Financial Literacy and Education hosts an annual Insurance Symposium.
 The Symposium provides a platform for industry professionals to connect with current insurance students in the Chambers College, and it allows the College to collaborate with alumni who have succeeded in the industry.
 The event begins with a panel discussion that addresses key issues within the insurance industry and provides students with a glimpse of what a potential career in insurance could hold for them.
 Following the panel discussion, a networking opportunity is hosted to allow students to connect one-on-one with industry professionals.